 • Just as you may do with your children, keep your nighttime routine consistent

 Why pollute your household air and thus your insides with harsh chemicals when simple and safe ingredients can get the same job done just as well?
-There are many great books on “green” cleaning and housekeeping available today – check some out here and opt for items such as …
+There are many great books on “green” cleaning and housekeeping available today – check some out here on Amazon, and opt for items such as …

 • baking soda